angrybacon/doomsday-wiki/markdown/chapters/01-meandeck/04-ptt.md

 Sometimes you might cast an early Doomsday with a cycle effect in hand but no protection.
 If you have a spare {U} card you can always stack a Force of Will or similar on top to act as a _safety net_ if needed.
-This is a pretty handy way to ensure you can progress the pile unihibited and is especially useful if you otherwise would have a guaranteed (if unprotected) kill next turn.
+This is a pretty handy way to ensure you can progress the pile uninhibited and is especially useful if you otherwise would have a guaranteed (if unprotected) kill next turn.
 Likewise you can incorporate all manner of discard spells or countermagic as required if the situation allows.